 GBS 708 – Basic Genetics (mid-September through mid-October).
 This course will provide students with a strong foundation in basic genetics and basic molecular biology so that students are able to apply and understand fundamentals in their lab research.
-Click here for syllabus.

-GBS 709 – Basic Biological Organization (link to current link to syllabus) (mid-October through mid-November).
+GBS 709 – Basic Biological Organization (mid-October through mid-November).
 This course will provide students exposure to the fundamentals of basic cell biology and build a foundation of knowledge that will be needed as the student progresses along the scientific path.
-Click here for syllabus.

-GBS 723 – Model Systems for Genetic/Epigenetic Analysis (April).
-This course provides students with an in-depth knowledge of the different animal models used for analyses of gene function and genetic pathways topcs include transgenic and knockout mouse technologies and strategies, large scale genetic screens in C. elegans and Drosophila, and modeling human genetic diseases in zebrafish.
+GBS 723 – Model Systems for Genetic Analysis (April).
+This course provides students with an in-depth knowledge of the different animal models used for analyses of gene function and genetic pathways topics include transgenic and knockout mouse technologies and strategies, large scale genetic screens in C. elegans and Drosophila, and modeling human genetic diseases in zebrafish.

 1stYear Students do three 10-week lab rotations

-Students in the Genetics and Genomic Sciences graduate program are required to complete three 10-week rotations in different laboratories.
+Students in the Genetics, Genomics and Bioinformatics theme are required to complete three 10-week rotations in different laboratories.

 The main objectives of rotations are to provide students with an opportunity:

-Rotations will start after the student has discussed this possibility with the GGS faculty member of their choice and approval of the theme director.
+Rotations will start after the student has discussed this possibility with the GGB faculty member of their choice and approval of the theme director.